torvalds/linux/Documentation/process/submit-checklist.rst

-These are all above and beyond the documentation that is provided in :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` and elsewhere regarding submitting Linux kernel patches.
+These are all above and beyond the documentation that is provided in :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` and elsewhere regarding submitting GNU/Linux kernel patches.

 Review your code
 ================